dug22/JDataFrame/README.md

 * Import data from hard-coded data and CSV files.
 * Group, filter, drop, replace, and display results for one or multiple columns.
 * Extract statistics from one or multiple columns.
-  * Statistic functions supported: sum, mean, mode, median, min, max, and range.
+  * Statistic functions supported: sum, mean, mode, median, min, max, range, and standard deviation.
 * Export DataFrames to a TXT, CSV, or JSON file.

 **Visualization**